Skip to main content

 Connect with QuickBooks for seamless integration, no double-entry and invoice reconciliation

-Updated over 10 months ago
+Updated over 2 weeks ago

-From June 2024, in order to integrate your Streamtime with an accounting platform, you will have to enable Two-Factor Authentication for security purposes.
+Heads up!
+In order to integrate your Streamtime with an accounting platform, you will have to enable Two-Factor Authentication for security purposes.
 Find out how here.

 You can link Streamtime to your QuickBooks account and copy your invoices across in one click, meaning that invoices don't need to be manually re-entered in QuickBooks.
-Read on or skip to the end for a video walkthrough.

 To setup the connection between Streamtime and QuickBooks, just head to Integrations.